pxchen95/artifact_removal/README.md

 * demo/demo.m: Demonstration of how to use the included functions with examples of different ways to visualize the results
 * demo/1segment_example.mat: 1 long segment of data, where artifact is sum of sinusoids with 5 harmonics, true underlying signal is independent and identically distributed (iid) Gaussian noise
 * demo/multsegment_example.mat: 10 short segments of data, where artifact is sum of sinusoids with 5 harmonics, true underlying signal is iid Gaussian noise
-* paper_examples/run_paper_examples.m: Runs numerical examples 1-3 in the paper INSERT PAPER NAME
+* paper_examples/run_paper_examples.m: Runs numerical examples 1-3 in [1]
 * paper_examples/example1_SingleSegmentArtifactOnly.mat: 1 segment of data, where artifact is sum of sinusoids with 5 harmonics, no underlying signal
 * paper_examples/example2_SingleSegmentChirp.mat: 1 segment of data, where artifact is sum of sinusoids with 5 harmonics, true underlying signal is a chirp
 * paper_examples/example3_ManySegmentsAliased.mat: 10 segments of data, where artifact is sum of sinusoids with 5 harmonics and the fundamental frequency is aliased due to low sampling rate, true underlying signal is a simulated neural signal (computed as the sum of short snippets of sinusoidal waves with random frequencies/random lengths and demeaned) plus iid Gaussian noise
 * convert_cell_array_to_vector.m: Converts cell array to vector with gaps specified by input *samp_shift*
 * convert_vector_to_cellarray.m: Converts vector to cell array with lengths of segments specified by input *N* and lengths of gaps specified by input *samp_shift*

+## References
+[1] P. Chen, et al, "Estimation of Periodic Signals with Applications to Deep Brain Stimulation," *preprint*, 2022.

+Note: This paper is available on this Github as EstimationPeriodicSignalDBS.pdf.